christoffetzer/concurrency/README.md

 ### Documentation

 After you have built the documentation with

 ``sh
 cargo doc
 ```

-you can view the documentation with your browser by opening
+You can view the documentation with your browser by opening
 file concurrency/target/doc/concurrency/index.html .